 The Head Start Program Performance Standards

-The Head Start Program Performance Standards Visit disclaimer page define standards and minimum requirements for the entire range of Head Start services.
+The Head Start Program Performance Standards Visit disclaimer page (HSPPS) define standards and minimum requirements for all Head Start services.
 They apply to both Head Start and Early Head Start programs.
-They serve as the foundation for Head Start’s mission to deliver comprehensive, high-quality individualized services supporting the school readiness of children from low-income families
+They serve as the foundation for Head Start’s mission to deliver comprehensive, high-quality individualized services supporting the school readiness of children from low-income families.

 Head Start Act